-29 Subsequent events
+28 Subsequent events

-In April 2013, AB Nordea Bank granted an overdraft of 6,450 thousand LTL to AB Vilkyškių Pieninė for working capital needs.
-The deadline of the credit facility is 31 March 2015.
-As at the reporting date, the Company has agreed with the bank on extension of the repayment deadline till 31 March 2016.
-The agreement signed on 30 March 2015.
+In April 2012, Nordea Bank AB granted an overdraft of 6,450 thousand LTL to AB VILKYŠKIŲ PIENINĖ for working capital needs.
+The repayment term is 31 March 2015.
+As at the reporting date, the Company has an agreement with the Bank on extension of the repayment deadline until 31 March 2016.
+The agreement on extension was signed on 30 March 2015.

-On 1 January 2015, the Republic of Lithuania joined the Eurozone and the Lithuanian national currency Litas was replaced by the euro.
-As a result, AB Vilkyškių Pieninė converted its financial accounting to euros as from 1 January 2015 and the financial statements for subsequent years will be prepared and presented in euros.
-Future comparative information will be translated into euros using the official exchange rate of LTL 3.4528 to EUR 1
+On 1 January 2015 the Republic of Lithuania joined the eurozone and the Lithuanian national currency litas was replaced by the euro.
+As a result, AB VILKYŠKIŲ PIENINĖ Group translated its financial accounting to euros as from 1 January 2015 and the financial statements for subsequent years will be prepared and presented in euros.
+Future comparative information will be translated into euros using the official exchange rate of LTL 3.4528 to EUR 1.

-There have been no significant events subsequent to the end of the reporting period that could materially affect the financial statements as at and for the year ended 31 December 2013.
+There have been no other significant events subsequent to the end of the reporting period that could materially affect the consolidated financial statements as at and for the year ended 31 December 2014.

-Annual report of AB Vilkyškių Pieninė for the year 2014
+Consolidated annual report of AB Vilkyškių pieninė for the year 2014